lfost42/Data-Generator/README.md

 # Aline Data Generation

 ## Usage
-These scripts were used to generate data to persist in a MySql database for testing, staging, and deployment of the Aline Financial Application.
+This Python package was developed to generate data to persist in a MySql database for testing our implementation of the Aline Financial Application.
+As such, these were meant to be configired and used by software engineers.

+The Applicants generator leverages the Underwriter microservice.
+It requires initial configuration in the config.py file where methods can be set to run or not run and method values are also set.

 ## Installation
 [Aline Financial](https://git1.smoothstack.com/cohorts/2022/organizations/cyber-cumulus/lynda-foster) application repositories.